TESTMECS/seq2seq/README_UPDATED.md

 # Sequence-to-Sequence Translation Model

 This repository contains an implementation of a sequence-to-sequence model for machine translation, with and without attention mechanism.
+The implementation uses PyTorch and includes comprehensive visualization tools.

 ## Features